The Gunfighters (Doctor Who): Production

 The working title for this story was The Gunslingers.
 This was the last serial of the classic series to have individual episode titles.
 From The Savages onward, each serial had an overall title divided into numbered parts or episodes.
 The caption at the end of "The OK Corral" reads "Next Episode: Dr. Who and the Savages".

+Filming

+Filming took place in March 1966 at the BBC's Ealing Studios, in April at BBC Television Centre Studio 4, and in April and May at Riverside Studios.

 Cast notes

 Dalek voice actor David Graham played Charlie the barman.
 He later played Kerensky in City of Death (1979).
 Doc Holliday was played by Anthony Jacobs, whose son Matthew visited the set during production of the serial.
 Thirty years later, Matthew Jacobs wrote the script for the 1996 Doctor Who television movie.

 Laurence Payne later played Morix in The Leisure Hive (1980) and Dastari in The Two Doctors (1985).
 Lynda Baron would later appear in the serial Enlightenment (1983), in the role of Captain Wrack, and as Val in the 2011 episode "Closing Time".

 Richard Beale, who played Bat Masterson, had previously provided the voice of a disembodied Refusian in The Ark (1966).

 The role of Johnny Ringo was offered to and turned down by Patrick Troughton, who would later play the Second Doctor from 1966 to 1969.